Real Estate Glossary

 Appreciation refers to the increase in the value of a property over time.
 Appreciation can be caused by a number of things including inflation, the increase in demand or a decrease in supply of properties.
 Appreciation can also take into account added value as a result of property improvements (such as upgrading a kitchen, adding a room or a pool, etc.).
 Appreciation is usually projected as a percentage of the property’s value over the course of a year.

 The capitalization rate, or “cap rate”, is a formula used to determine the value of a real estate investment.
-The cap rate percentage is found by dividing the net operating income of a real estate asset (expenses minus income) by the current value of the asset.
+The cap rate percentage is found by dividing the net operating income of a real estate asset (income minus expenses) by the current value of the asset.
 The cap rate is always calculated using the current value of the asset, rather than the purchased value of the asset.

 Cash flow is the flow of money in and out of a business, or in the case of a property, it’s rent generated by the monthly rent collected vs. the monthly expenses (taxes, HOA fees, mortgages, etc.).
 When investing in real estate, most investors look for a positive cash flow from a property.